 One of my top priorities as Governor is to make sure that every Utahn can breathe clean air again — in my mind, this is a basic right of every citizen.
 My administration will treat air pollution in the state as the serious public health problem that it is, fully embracing the Utah Roadmap to reduce air pollution 50 percent by 2026 and investing in public transportation infrastructure that will allow more Utahns to commute without cars.

-I have lived in this state all my life and have deep roots and friends in all parts of Utah.
+I have lived in this state all my life, currently residing in Salt Lake City, and have deep roots and friends in all parts of Utah.
 In honor of those wide-ranging connections, I promise to be sensitive and listen to the needs of families, local business, and people at all walks of life--in our rural, suburban, and urban centers.
 It is only by listening and responding to you that I, as your governor, can restore your trust in our state.
 You can be assured that I will always put people above the political establishment.

-Please vote for me, Republican Candidates Jan Garbett and my running mate Dr. Joe Jarvis in the Utah Primary Election on June 30, 2020!
+Please vote for me, Jan Garbett, and my running mate Dr. Joe Jarvis in the Utah Republican Primary Election on June 30, 2020!